 Enjoy the Animas River

 Take a dip in the Animas River.
 Toward the end of summer, July- August, the weather is warm, and the water is calmer on the Animas.
 There are several spots along the Animas River trail to stop and put your feet in to cool off.
 You can access some beach spots off of 32nd St. Keep a good eye on all kids and pets to not wade too far in especially when the water is high.
-Check out this map for access points and location of summer beach areas.
+Check out this map for access points and the location of summer beach areas.

 Views & Photo Ops From The Lion's Den